2026 Scholarship awards

 2026 Scholarship Applications

 The 2026 Program will begin accepting applications in May with a submission deadline of July 31, 2026.
-In 2025, the Scholarship Fund awarded five students $1,000 each.
+Qualified applicants may enter either one or both scholarship opportunities.

 Questions?